m-elm/FWORK/Landing_Page.md

 - Exact language they use (phrases, metaphors)
 - Where they hang out online
 - Top 7 objections with plain-language quotes

+Enhanced LLM Prompt for Step 1.1 (Deep Customer Understanding)
+Context: I’m building {your product or service description}.
+You are an AI market‑research analyst.
+Use proven persona‑building frameworks to create three detailed buyer personas for this product.
+For each persona, include:
+.Identity & Demographics: Assign a realistic name, age range, role and key demographic details (occupation, location, education, income etc.)
+.Psychographics & Behaviors: Describe their values, interests, lifestyle and personality traits, along with typical online/offline behaviors and the communities or social platforms where they spend time discovercrisp.com delve.ai
+.Needs & Goals: Outline their functional goals (what they need to accomplish) and emotional goals (why fulfilling these goals matters to them) discovercrisp.com
+, including long‑term ambitions
+.Job(s) to Be Done: Explain the underlying “job” they are hiring this product to do – i.e., the outcome they seek and the context in which they need it delve.ai
+.Challenges & Pain Points: List specific problems, sources of frustration and the impact on their life that your product must address discovercrisp.com persona.qcri.org
+.Buying Triggers: Identify psychological, cognitive and identity triggers (e.g., urgency, scarcity, social proof, fear of missing out) that would prompt them to act now m1-project.com
+.Loss Aversion & Status Quo: Describe what they fear losing by not solving the problem and why they haven’t solved it already (status‑quo bias).
+Must‑Have Features vs Nice‑to‑Haves: Differentiate between essential and optional features for this persona.
+Objections & Quotes: Give the top three objections that might stop them from buying, with example quotes in their own words.
+Language & Channels: Provide exact phrases, metaphors or social‑media posts they might use when discussing this problem, and list where they research solutions (blogs, communities, influencers, etc.) discovercrisp.com
+.Decision Process: Summarize their decision‑making process: how they gather information, evaluate options and what factors influence their final choice discovercrisp.com
+.Brief Narrative: Conclude with a short narrative that brings the persona to life and highlights their motivations, frustrations and aspirations.
+Deliverable: Provide three complete persona documents, each clearly separated, using clear and empathetic language.
 ```

 **What you're extracting:**